Directional Tutorial¶

 The most basic operation on directional fields is reading them from a file and drawing them in the most explicit way.
 In this example, a mesh and a field are read from a file and visualized as follows:

-directional::readOFF(TUTORIAL_SHARED_PATH "/bumpy.off",mesh);
+directional::readOFF(TUTORIAL_DATA_PATH "/bumpy.off",mesh);

-directional::read_raw_field(TUTORIAL_SHARED_PATH "/bumpy.rawfield", mesh, N, field);
+directional::read_raw_field(TUTORIAL_DATA_PATH "/bumpy.rawfield", ftb, N, field);

-directional::read_singularities(TUTORIAL_SHARED_PATH "/bumpy.sings", field);
+directional::read_singularities(TUTORIAL_DATA_PATH "/bumpy.sings", field);

 The field is read in raw format (see File Formats), which is detailed in the Introduction.
 The field is face-based, and the singularities are consequently vertex-based,